Currently, there are 7 functions associated with the sample

 #> strata type rule geometry

-As seen on the code in the example above, the defined mindist
+The code in the example above defined the mindist

 or new